-The ixo blockchain contains the records of evey claim that is issued against a project the the subsequent evaluation of those claims.
+The ixo blockchain contains the records of every claim that is issued against a project and the subsequent evaluation of those claims.
 Each record is validated by a quorum of validator nodes before it is written to the chain and thereafter the record cannot be removed or updated.
 This data is then aggregated to build out the final states of the projects.

 All the information on the ixo blockchain is publicly available through the ixo Explorer.
 This data includes the project information, stats regarding the project, the stakeholders of the project and the structure of data being captured against the project.
 All actual claim data is stored in the Project Datastore.